Norman Paterson School of International Affairs: Lester Pearson

 The school acquired its most prominent faculty member in 1968 with the appointment of former Prime Minister Lester B. Pearson as a lecturer.
-The newly opened school was a natural fit for Pearson, who had won the Nobel Peace Prize in 1957 for trying (without significant impact) to end the Suez conflict.
+The newly opened school was a natural fit for Pearson, who had won the Nobel Peace Prize in 1957 for trying (without significant impact) to end the Suez Crisis.
 Senator Paterson later contended that the creation of the school and thoughts about how Pearson would spend his retirement were "intimately bound together in [the Senator's] mind."
 Pearson had turned down multiple teaching offers from schools in the United States before beginning his appointment at the School on 1 July 1968, only months after stepping down as Prime Minister.

 At the school, Pearson taught a three-hour seminar on foreign relations, with a particular focus on collective security.
 Though Pearson's teaching style was largely informal, he took his commitment as a professor seriously, making up missed seminars even as his health began to fail.
 Pearson once even declined an invitation from U.S. President Richard Nixon to dine at the White House on account of his teaching duties.
 Pearson also enjoyed engaging with students, though he was apparently not an easy marker and seldom saw fit to make comments on students' work.

 Pearson also used his time at Carleton to work on his memoirs, until he died in 1972.
 Pearson is buried in the same cemetery as his friend, and the school's first director, Norman Robertson.
 Following his death, friends of Pearson raised funds to establish the Lester B. Pearson Chair of International Affairs at the school.
 The first person to hold the chair position was Arnold Cantwell Smith, a Canadian diplomat who served as Secretary-General of the Commonwealth.